Last year, we saved our hospitals over $10 million while treating over 2.5 million patients.

 What is EMTALA?

 The Emergency Medical Treatment and Labor Act (EMTALA) was enacted by Congress in 1986.
-The Act’s original intent was to make sure that patients seeking care at an emergency room were given treatment, regardless of whether they were able to pay for it.
+The Act’s original intent was to prevent hospitals from refusing to see patients based on inability to pay and to assure patients were transferred only when appropriate and in a safe manner.

 Contact an ApolloMD recruiter to learn more about our clinical practice opportunities.Learn More